vovacodes/wallet-program/README.md

 - `payer (signer)` - the account paying the transaction and rent fees.
 - `owner` - the owner of the wallet.
 - `wallet` - wallet PDA with seeds `["wallet", uid]`.
+- `system_program` - the system program that is used to create the wallet.

 Params:
+- `uid: String` - unique identifier for the `wallet`.
+Must consist of 6 alphanumerical characters.
 - `guardians_size: u8` - the size of the `guardians` vector.
   **NOTE:** The bigger the size the higher the account creation fee.
 This cannot be changed after the wallet creation,
             you can only set the number of `guardians` less than or equals to this number.
 So choose wisely.